 - Video and/or audio recorder (optional)

-to have learned information about many subjects.
-Explain that they are going to
+have learned information about many subjects.
+Explain that they are

-have the chance to participate in that kind of a show, but first they need to
+going to have the chance to participate in that kind of show, but first

-prepare resources that the contestants can study.
-These resources are
+they need to prepare resources that the contestants can study.
+These

 - Abbasid Caliphate